getsentry/sentry-java-examples/README.md

 [`raven-java`][raven-java] for a variety of different JVM-based libraries and frameworks.

-integrations for a variety of different
-JVM-based libraries and frameworks.

 Many of the examples can be installed, compiled and run with [Maven][maven]:

     mvn install compile exec:java